 A Summer Night in New York City in the 1800s

 Do you find it hard to get a good night’s sleep in the summer?
-It’s just as well that Napoleon – who visits New York City in the summer of 1821 in Napoleon in America – was not a great sleeper.
-Here’s a description of a night in New York City in the summer of 1822.
+Pity the residents of New York City in the summer of 1822.

 In London it is well known that a considerable portion of the inhabitants, particularly the most depraved, sleep all day, and walk all night; hence, at no period of the twenty-four hours are the streets deserted.
 We, in New York, are quite a sober set, particularly in the winter.
 The streets, of a frosty night, are actually desolate; and even the watchmen, those vigilant sentinels of the dark, house themselves comfortably, and take their nap beneath some porch or penthouse, well sheltered from the storm.